Walter Lear: Public health

 Following completion of his formal education, Lear worked for the United States Public Health Service.

 In 1964, he moved to Philadelphia to become the city's first deputy health commissioner.
 He served in this role until 1971.

 During the course of his career, Lear held a variety of public health positions, including regional health commissioner for the Pennsylvania Department of Health and director of the Philadelphia General Hospital.
-He was appointed to these positions by Philadelphia Mayor James H. J. Tate.
+He was appointed to these positions by Philadelphia Mayor James Tate.
 Lear also was appointed in 1971 by Governor Milton Shapp as State Regional Health Commissioner.

 During his tenure as a public health official, Lear campaigned for a City of Philadelphia law that would ban discrimination against people because of their sexual orientation, ultimately resulting in passage of the city's Gay Rights Bill in 1982.

 Lear's public service roles extended beyond public health.
 In 1984, Philadelphia Mayor Wilson Goode appointed Lear to the Philadelphia Human Relations Commission.